clojurists-together/clojuriststogether.org/content/news/2023/July 2023 Project Updates.md

 instead of just taking the shortest cut at every corner.
 So the benefits will be felt long-term in these libraries, as well as this domain in Clojure.

-I released most of the resulting code in a couple of gigantic commits instead of many smaller ones because I didn't want any release to contain broken, non-compilable library.
+I released most of the resulting code in a couple of gigantic commits instead of many smaller ones because I didn't want any release to contain broken, non-compilable library.<br>

+---

 ## Portfolio - Christian Johansen
-Published 14 July 2023   Q2 2023 Funding Round Report 1.
+Published 14 July 2023.
+Q2 2023 Funding Round Report 1.

 In the first half of the Q2 funding period I have focused my work on the main aspirations from my application: error handling, and improved first use